Hello Fascination

 Hello Fascination is the second studio album by electronic rock duo Breathe Carolina.
-It was released on August 18, 2009 through Fearless Records.
+It was released on August 18, 2009, through Fearless Records.
 It was produced by Mike Green and Matt Squire.

-Release
+Background and release

+The duo signed with Fearless Records in April 2009.
+"This is our vision of everything we are – and we are so excited to share this huge piece of ourselves," Kyle Even explains.

 The album was released on August 18, 2009.
 It peaked at number 43 on the Billboard 200 and spent approximately two weeks on the chart.
 It also peaked in the Rock, Alternative, Independent, and Dance/Electronic Album Charts.
 A deluxe edition was released exclusively via iTunes on July 6, 2010, including five bonus tracks, three remixes, and a music video.
 "Hello Fascination" and "The Dressing Room" are available as downloadable content for the iPhone application Tap Tap Revenge.

 Singles

 "Hello Fascination" premiered via the duos MySpace page on July 24, 2009 before it was released for digital download on August 2, 2009 as the first single from the album.
 A trailer for the accompanying music video was released on January 27.
 The video was directed by Spence Nicholson and premiered on the duo's official MySpace page on February 3, 2010 whilst premiering on Fearless's YouTube channel on February 8.
 The song earned an MTV nomination for Best Freshman Video.
 The album's second single, "I.D.G.A.F.", was available for free download on the duo's Twitter page on June 8, 2010.
 An accompanying music video was shot in Los Angeles, California and was released on July 28.
 A clean version of the track was released on the deluxe edition of the album.
 The duo released "Welcome to Savannah" as a promotional single on June 30, 2009.

 A limited vinyl edition of the album was released on February 3, 2010.